MIT-Emerging-Talent/2024-group-05-08-cdsp/README.md

 ### Research question:

-How can we improve the quality of education in developing countries, and what are the major contributors to the outcome of poor quality education in those countries?
-What major steps shall be taken to tackle the challenges and fill the gaps that they are facing?
+What are the major contributors to the low literacy-rate in developing countries?

 #### Domain: Education